zorggn/love-asl/readme.md

 #### Remarks:

-- Implement advanced functionality to `stream`-type Sources as well, that use Decoders internally.
-- Maybe Implement tagging support... just to have people use this instead of TESound.
-(There's Tesselode's Ripple though...)
 - Tagging support: This library should work out-of-the-box with Tesselode's Ripple library, which implements such features, if needed.

 ### License